pimslr-ai/pimslr-ai-app/README.md

   <video src="https://github.com/pimslr-ai/pimslr-ai-app/assets/56337726/08d8f023-df04-4827-8a67-6f5c3d00f63e" width="400" />
 </div>

+In this prototype, the user can select a language to recognize and can record himself spelling words.
+Recognition is made after the user stops the recording and the results are then displayed in the white card.
+The words spelled out are colored to represent the pronouciation confidence.

 ### Voice recognition API

 Before the creation of this prototype, a research on existing speech-to-text APIs was conducted to find a candidate best suited for the purposes of this project.
 Among them was the [Google Cloud Speech-To-Text](https://cloud.google.com/speech-to-text?hl=en) API was selected based on a combination of low costs, low, latency, and more importantly, high accuracy.
 This service also features speech transcription with word-level confidence, which some services don't offer.